PaulSvahnMoore/PaulSvahnMoore/README.md

-## Hi there 👋 Im Paul but you most likeley already knew that
+Hi there 👋 I’m Paul (but you probably already knew that).

-I’m a tech enthusiast with experience in the AAA games industry.
+I’m a tech enthusiast with experience in the AAA games industry.<br>
-I love building and experimenting with games, software, and emerging technologies.
+I love building and experimenting with games, software, and emerging technologies.<br>

-🎮 Passionate about game development
+🎮 Passionate about game development<br>
-💻 Interested in IT and cutting-edge tech
+💻 Interested in IT and cutting-edge tech<br>
-📷 Exploring cameras, VR, and how we capture what we see
+📷 Exploring cameras, VR, and how we capture what we see<br>